boonebgorges/add-user-autocomplete/readme.txt

 WordPress Multisite's Add Existing User field requires you to type the username or email address of an existing user.
 This plugin makes this job a bit easier, by adding autocomplete functionality to the Add Existing User box.
 It also allows you to add multiple users at a time.

+NOTE: Based in part on this plugin, WordPress 3.4+ has built-in autocomplete throughout much of the Network Admin.
+If you wish to use WP's native autocomplete, do not use this plugin.
+However, Add User Autocomplete has some features that WP's version does not (the ability to add multiple users, search by display name); activating AUA will disactivate WP's autocomplete.

 == Installation ==

 * Install